Sucrose (oral) for procedural pain management in infants

 Administration

-There is no analgesic effect if sucrose is given directly into the stomach via a nasogastric tube.
 Oral sucrose is more effective if given with a dummy as this promotes Non-Nutritional Sucking (NNS) which contributes to calming.

-How to give oral sucrose
+How to administer oral sucrose

-• Prepare the infant for the procedure using supportive measures
+• Prepare the infant for the procedure using supportive measures.

-• Prepare the amount of oral sucrose – see dosing
+• Prepare the amount of oral sucrose – see dosing below.

-• The dose is to be given orally on to the anterior of the tongue
+• The dose is to be given orally on to the anterior of the tongue.

-• Offer a dummy if this is a normal part of the infant’s care
+• Offer a dummy if this is a normal part of the infant’s care.

-• Give a small amount at the start and incrementally throughout the procedure
+• Give a small amount at the start and incrementally throughout the procedure as required.

-• Follow the recommended dosing for the patient and discard the oral sucrose syringe post administration
+• Follow the recommended dosing for the patient and discard the oral sucrose syringe post administration.

-• Consult the medical team if the oral sucrose is ineffective or if the recommended amount is reached, rest the patient and reassess the pain management plan
+• Consult the medical team if the oral sucrose is ineffective or if the recommended amount is reached, rest the patient, and reassess the pain management plan.

 Be sweet to babies video